 Governors and staff have a responsibility to avoid any conflict between their business and personal interests and the interests of the school.
 This is essential for effective and accountable financial management of the school.
 Interest should be declared that could result in a conflict of interest.
 Examples of potential conflicts of interest include:

 The governing body of each school is required to establish a register which lists for each member of the governing body and management team (including the head teacher and School Business Manager/Bursar), any business interests they or any member of their immediate family have; details of any other educational establishments that they govern; and any relationship between school staff and members of the governing body.
 The register must be kept up to date with notification of changes and through annual review of entries, and to make the register available for inspection by governors, staff and parents, and the authority and to publish the register on a publicly accessible website.
+Schools are required to report their Related

 Schools must abide by the Authority’s financial regulations and standing orders in purchasing, tendering and contracting matters (including leases).
 Schools are required to assess in advance, where relevant, the health and safety competence of contractors, taking account of the Authority’s policies and procedures.